ScratchAddons/ScratchAddons/README.md

 ### About the extension

 The Scratch Addons browser extension provides a settings page where users can enable, disable and configure addon settings.
 The extension interprets addon manifests, stores the user's settings, and provides APIs to userscripts.
-A new version of the extension is sent to stores at least once a month.
+A new version of the extension is released to the stores regularly with new addons and features.

 ### Addons beyond the Scratch Addons browser extension